 In addition, while the SAT and ACT test scores are not retained on student permanent records through eighth grade, as of ninth grade, the scores may appear on a student’s test score record when applying to college.
 Some families do not want these scores on a student’s permanent record, so CTY does not offer a program to ninth-graders where this could be an unexpected consequence of participating.

 CTY hosts Awards Ceremonies to celebrate the outstanding achievement of Talent Search participants who earn High Honors scores on the SCAT, SAT, ACT, or STB tests.
-Students in grades two through eight who participate in the CTY Talent Search, take the specified test for their grade by the published dates, meet or exceed the require High Honors scores, and reside in a state where Awards Ceremonies are planned will be invited to Award Ceremonies.
-Qualified students are mailed invitations noting the day, time, and location of the ceremony, as well as a website link for additional information.
-At the event, students are individually recognized and receive Certificates of High Honors.
-Students not living where Awards Ceremonies are held or who cannot attend are mailed their certificate.
+Students in grades two through eight who participate in the CTY Talent Search, take the specified test for their grade by the published dates, meet or exceed the require High Honors scores, will be invited to Award Ceremonies.
+Qualified students are emailed invitations with a website link and additional information.
+At the event, students are individually recognized and receive a pin of High Honors.
+Students not living where Awards Ceremonies are held or who cannot attend are mailed their pin and program.

 Visit Awards Ceremonies for more information.